Turkish economy left the worst behind, says Erdogan - ExBulletin

 Turkey is heading towards a historic crossroads with the goal of becoming one of the top 10 economies in the world, and that is why it is facing foreign interruptions, Erdogan said, recalling that the Gezi protests in 2013 and a coup attempt in 2016 were staged for this purpose.

-A new economic model that prioritizes growth on the basis of jobs, production, exports and investments will make Turkey much more developed, and the export figure of 225 billion dollars for the year latest shows that it is on the right track, noted the president.
+A new economic model that prioritizes growth on the basis of jobs, production, exports and investments will make Turkey much more developed, and the export figure of $ 225 billion in recent years shows that it is on the right track, noted the President.

-“It doesn’t mean that we don’t have difficulties.
-We will very quickly leave behind the hurdles of currency volatility and sky-high price hikes and make our country one of the top 10 economies, ”he said.
+This does not mean that we do not have difficulties.
+We will very quickly leave behind the hurdles of currency volatility and sky-high price hikes and make our country one of the top 10 economies, he said.

 Sources